Trivaris/AdbAutoPlayer/docs/src/development/python-README.md

 ## Building the Executable
 > [!IMPORTANT]
 > You never really have to do this it's for documentation purposes only.
-If you want to develop use the poetry command and if you to build the App you can find the build scripts in the main README.md of the repo!
+If you want to develop use the poetry command and if you to build the App use the corresponding build script!
 ### Windows
 ```shell
 poetry run nuitka --standalone --output-filename=adb_auto_player.exe --assume-yes-for-downloads --windows-console-mode=hide adb_auto_player/main.py
 ```

 ### MacOS
 ```shell